THE WEDDING PHOTO GUIDE

 Pre-ceremony

-If you can coordinate everyone before the ceremony, this in an option for having more cocktail hour time.
-Gathering after the ceremony can be time consuming so consider creating an email with all family and wedding party explaining the timeline and expectations.
+If you can coordinate everyone before the ceremony, this is an option for having more cocktail hour time.
+Gathering after the ceremony can be time consuming, so consider creating an email with all family and wedding party explaining expectations.

 Timing

-It takes about 20-30 minutes for these photos.
+It takes 20-30 minutes for these photos.
 I cannot stress this enough: YOU WANT THESE PHOTOS.
-Please do not skimp on your portrait time, it is usually the shortest time of the day and the portraits are the most printed and shared, for lifetimes, you want these photos.
+Please do not skimp on your portrait time, it is usually the shortest time of the day and the portraits are the most printed and shared, you want them.

 The List

 I provide a portrait list of standard groupings and I have you review it on your timeline before the wedding to make changes if needed because everyone has a different family dynamic.
-I encourage you to keep it simple and add first names, being able to call out the names of people in each grouping makes a world of difference :)
+I encourage you to add first names, being able to call out the names of people in each grouping makes the process smooth and quick.

 Ask for help

 This can be a lot of people to herd, ask someone to be the designated 'people gatherer'.
 Make sure they are someone who knows everyone on both sides.
-My typical portrait list includes parents, siblings and grandparents.
-If you want photos with whole sides of the family adjust for more time and we should do them first!
-This way extended family can head into cocktail hour and immediate family sticks around.
+My typical portrait list includes parents, siblings, and grandparents.
+If you want photos with whole sides of the family, adjust for more time, and we should do them first!
+This way extended family can head into the cocktail hour, and the immediate family sticks around.

 08.